engeechung/INF2009_T2/README.md

 In order for our program to simulate the IPPT ELISS machine, this logic would have to be improved.
 We experimented with multiple methods, and with much time spent troubleshooting, we determined that the secondary data input of the *Ultrasonic Ranger* would supplement the posture estimation well.
 When the camera module detects that the user is doing a push-up, it categorizes the motion as 'up' and 'down', and the *Grove* module will use this state to determine the function of the *Ultrasonic Ranger*.

 The *Ultrasonic Ranger* would capture the distance between the user's chest and the ground, with the apex and bottom of the push-up as key baselines used to determine the user's push-up form.
 If the user were to not fully go down, not properly straighten their arms when returning to a rest position, or if their hips are sagging or up in the air, it would be considered as a bad posture.
 Now, the camera module will capture the screenshot at which this bad posture is detected, and when the pose estimation module determines what issues form this bad posture, the data will then be stored in *Firebase* to be used in the dashboard.

+**Future Work**:
+- **Expansion to Other Exercises** - Adapt the pose estimation to track exercises like sit-ups, squats, or planks, making the system a full-body fitness companion rather than just a push-up machine.
+- **Enhanced Sensor Suite** - Incorporate additional sensors (e.g., accelerometers, gyroscopes, or pressure mats) to capture more nuanced form details and provide more precise feedback on body alignment.
+- **Gamification & User Engagement** - Introduce game-like elements, such as setting daily/weekly challenge goals, achievements, or leader boards to encourage consistent practice and user motivation.

 ---